 - Customer service, how easy was it to alert staff about a diagnosis of autism and did they know how to deal with that information

 An important lesson from the pilot was that many of the changes we required were achievable at no great cost to the hospital.
-The benefits could be plainly seen through very positive feedback from people with autism, families and staff in the hospital.
+The benefits could be plainly seen through very positive feedback from autistic people, families and staff in the hospital.

-Mrs A has a 10 year old son with autism, who came for a tonsillectomy at Macclesfield District General Hospital in August 2013.
+Mrs A has a 10 year old autistic son, who came for a tonsillectomy at Macclesfield District General Hospital in August 2013.
 Her son has a patient passport; these have been developed in East Cheshire NHS Trust and promoted over the past few years.
 Mrs A refers to her son’s passport as ‘my bible.’

 Mrs A took her son for a pre-op assessment the day before he was due to have his operation and took the patient passport with her.
 She says it is good because all the information is in one place; she uses it at the dentist and other places as well as for hospital.

 Mrs A added that her son likes order, structure and routine; this was highlighted on his passport as well as his aversion to the colour green, being unable to eat food that is not white or beige, only being able to drink particular drinks and being very routine orientated.

 At the pre-op assessment the day before the operation, the staff talked with her about the reasonable adjustments that would need to be made, such as food and drink (no food to be touching on the plate).
 They discussed his routines and what he would need help with, e.g. toilet and teeth, which he is unable to manage because of a physical condition.